xwu35/vtga/README.md

 VTGA supports both short and long reads assembly, with hybrid used by default.
 Detailed usage information can be viewed using the -h or --help flags `vtga.py -h`.

 Do not run the analysis on the login node.
 Submit it as a sbatch job.
+See run_prophagemerger.sh for an example, or check the HTCF usage guide here (https://github.com/xwu35/baldridge_lab/blob/main/HTCF.md).
 A dry-run can be performed to check which rules will be executed and which files will be produced by specifying `--dryrun`.

 If you did not export the path as shown above, you will need to specify the full path to `vtga.py`.